medizininformatik-initiative/cord-dq-checker/README.md

   | unique-RD case number  | unique_rdCase_no  |
   | Orpha-coded case number| orphaCase_no  |

-- The following references are currently used to assess the quality of orphacoding and can be easily updated with new codes or versions:
+- The following references are required to assess the quality of orphacoding and can be easily updated with new versions:
-  - Alpha-ID-SE list [1]
+  - The standard Alpha-ID-SE terminology [1]
-  - Hamburger list [2] extended with 1-m relationships of ICD-10 to Orpha codes such as E75.2-(324, 487, 355, 512)
+  - A reference for tracer diagnoses such as the list provided in [2].

-  [1] DIMDI/Alpha-ID-SE list: www.dimdi.de
+    [1]   BfArM - Alpha-ID-SE [Internet]. [cited 2022 May 23].
+Available from: https://www.bfarm.de/EN/Code-systems/Terminologies/Alpha-ID-SE/_node.html

-  [2] Schulz M et alt:.
-Prävalenz seltener Erkrankungen in der ambulanten Versorgung in Deutschland im Zeitraum 2008 bis 2011, Versorgungsatlas-Bericht.
-2015;15/13
+    [2]   List of Tracer Diagnoses Extracted from Alpha-ID-SE Terminology [Internet].
+2022 [cited 2022May 24].
+Available from: https://doi.org/21.11101/21.11101/0000-0007-F6DE-A

 ## Examples of local data quality reports